Atharv-2204/HR-Employee-Attrition/README.md

-# 👥 HR Attrition Analysis — Microsoft Fabric
+# HR Attrition Analysis (Microsoft Fabric)

-An interactive HR attrition dashboard built on **Microsoft Fabric**, analyzing 1,470 employee records to uncover why employees leave — with **Row-Level Security** enforced at the data layer so each Region Manager only sees their own team's data.
+An interactive HR attrition dashboard built on **Microsoft Fabric**, analyzing 1,470 employee records to uncover why employees leave with **Row-Level Security** enforced at the data layer so each Region Manager only sees their own team's data.

 ---

-## 📊 Dashboard Preview
+## Dashboard Preview

 ![Overview Page](screenshots/01_overview.png)
 ![Deep Dive Page](screenshots/02_deep_dive.png)

 ---

-## 🎯 Project Objective
+## Project Objective

 To move beyond a single "16% attrition rate" headline number and build a governed, secure BI solution that answers:
 - **Which** departments, job roles, and salary bands have the highest attrition?